isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/schema-and-dataset.md

 To create a schema via Postman, use the calls contained in folders 1: Create Schema, 1a: Create Schema for PROFILE data OR 1b: Create Schema for EVENT data.

-To create a schema via Postman, use the calls contained in folders 1: Create Schema, 1a: Create Schema for PROFILE data OR 1b: Create Schema for EVENT data.

 ## Datasets